bjones1/CodeChat/docs/tutorial.rst

 Basic CodeChat
 ==============
 Based on your familiarity with reST_, we'll now explore embedding reST_ in the comments of a program.
 First, enable CodeChat in Enki's :menuselection:`Settings --> Settings --> Literate Programming` dialog by checking the "Enable CodeChat" checkbox.
 In :menuselection:`Settings --> Settings --> Sphinx`, uncheck the :guilabel:`Enable Sphinx` checkbox.
 Now, open :file:`{location of unzipped CodeChat files}/setup.py`.
-Notice that reST_ markup, when correctly embedded in comments, render properly.
+Notice that reST_ markup, when correctly embedded in comments, renders properly.
 Specifically, to be rendered using reST_:

 #.
 A comment must be placed on a line containing only comments or whitespace, but no code, preprocessor directives, etc.
 #.
-One space must follow the opening comment delimier.
+One space must follow the opening comment delimiter.

 The :doc:`style_guide` gives more details; also, see :doc:`CodeChat/CommentDelimiterInfo` for a full list of supported languages.

 Now, open one of your source files.
 Modify your comments to add reST_ markup; add in titles, hyperlinks, and other useful markup.

 While basic CodeChat usage shown here provides a quick way to begin experimenting with literate programming, it's limited in several ways.
 First, because it uses basic reST_, CodeChat lacks the ability to create a web of documentation over multiple source files in a project.
 Second, the web page produced by CodeChat must be manually saved to disk for others to view, an inefficient process when providing documentation to others.
-Finally, the results are rather ugly.
+Finally, the results are rather plain.
 We therefore turn to Sphinx to remedy all these problems.

 Basic Sphinx with CodeChat
 ==========================